Dance (DNCE)

 DNCE 3033 (3) Choreographic Resources

 Explores movement invention and strategies of choreographic manipulation of body, space and time.
 Students add to their toolbox of compositional resources through solo and duet studies.
 Class interrogates and supports the students' developing language for addressing, critiquing and comprehending compositional choices and structures through verbal and written feedback practice.
-Can be taken out of sequence with DNCE 3043.
-Formerly DNCE 2033.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities